dansantinojones/the-kitbag/README.md

 - [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to design and create the logo.
 - [Figma](https://www.figma.com/) was used to design the wireframes.
 - [Lucid Charts](https://lucid.app/) was used to design the navigation diagram.
-- [DrawSQL](https://drawsql.app/) was used to create database diagrams.
 - [Similarweb](https://www.similarweb.com/) was used for competitor analysis.
 - [Stripe](https://stripe.com/gb) was used to process the card payment functionality.
 - [Amazon AWS](https://aws.amazon.com/) was used to store the static and media files.